When it comes to pillow talk, it often boils down to personal preference. Some of us like our pillows soft while others need something firmer.

 Hypoallergenic and antibacterial

-Memory foam pillows are often cased in naturally hypoallergenic materials, like a memory foam pillow for example, that can help to prevent the build up of bacteria.
+Memory foam pillows are often cased in naturally hypoallergenic materials, like a bamboo pillow for example, that can help to prevent the build up of bacteria.

 It also helps with warding off moulds and dust mites that often come with cotton and other materials.